RSEjas140/Introduction_to_Python/_episodes/17-flow-control-python.md

 - "How do we make our software robust to a wider set of use cases?"
 objectives:
 - "Understand the role of flow control in managing the order of statement execution."
-- "Understand the role and combination of logical and comparison operators in Python."
+- "Understand the role how to combine conditional, logical, and comparison operators in Python."
 keypoints:
 - "Flow control is an important technique you need to learn to create useful software."
 - "Simplicity is often the best option whenever possible."